pyscaffold/pyscaffold/docs/dependencies.rst

 ``pre-commit``, ``ptpython`` or any other tool the developer uses while developing.

-.. note:: Test dependencies are internally managed by the test runner,
+.. tip:: Test dependencies are internally managed by the test runner,
     so we don't have to tell Pipenv about them.

 The easiest way of doing so is to add a ``-e .`` dependency (in resemblance